On the Weisfeiler-Leman Dimension of Finite Groups: Conclusion

 \section{Conclusion}

 We defined several versions of the Weisfeiler-Leman algorithm for groups and showed their dimension concepts are linearly related.
 We then gave a construction of groups from graphs that preserves isomorphism.
 We can recover combinatorics of the original graph by analyzing commutation in the groups.
-This allowed us to construct pairs of non-isomorphic groups with the same~$k$-subgroup profiles for~$k$ logarithmic in the order of the groups.
+This allowed us to construct pairs of non-isomorphic groups $G_1,G_2$ with the same~$k$-subgroup profiles for~$k\in\Theta(\sqrt{\log |G_i|})$.
 These groups are nevertheless identified by the 3-dimensional Weisfeiler Leman algorithm.

 The strategy in the pebble we employed to show this exploits that by pebbling products of standard generators Spoiler can essentially force Duplicator to fix an arbitrary set of standard generators simultaneously.
 Abstractly, on graphs or groups, one could define a new pebble game where pebbles can be placed on sets of vertices.
 Spoiler now additionally wins the game if the subset relations between pebbled sets disagree in the two structures.
 This game corresponds to a monadic second order logic where there is still a bound on the number of variables that may be used.
 While they seem to resemble each other, we are not sure what the precise relationship between this game and the pebble games on groups is.
 It also seems to be unknown what the expressive power of this game (or the corresponding logic) is.